Psychiatric technicians and aides care for patients with mental illnesses and developmental disabilities.

-A psychiatric technician, also known as a mental health technician, is a healthcare professional who offers therapeutic care for patients.
-By contrast, a psychiatric aide is a healthcare worker who monitors patients and assists with daily living activities, like eating and bathing.
+A psychiatric technician — also known as a mental health technician — is a healthcare professional who offers therapeutic care for patients.
+A psychiatric aide is a healthcare worker who monitors patients and assists with daily activities, like eating and bathing.

-Psychiatric technicians and aides work together as part of a medical team led by a physician.
+Psychiatric technicians and aides often work together as part of a medical team led by a physician.

-Psychiatric technicians and aides work together as part of a medical team led by a physician.
-This team may include psychiatrists, psychologists, and psychiatric nurses.
-Social workers, counselors, and therapists specializing in mental health or developmental disabilities may also work alongside the medical team.
-Psychiatric technicians and aides must bring compassion, empathy, and interpersonal skills to their role.
-They also draw on observational skills to look for changes in a patient's behavior.
+Psychiatric technicians and aides often work together as part of a medical team led by a physician.
+This team may also include psychiatrists, psychologists, psychiatric nurses, social workers, counselors, or therapists.

 Alternate Job Titles for Psychiatric Technicians

 - Behavioral Health Technician

 Alternate Job Titles for Psychiatric Aides

 - Psychiatric Technician Assistant